The Arafura class offshore patrol vessels (OPV) are being built for the Royal Australian Navy (RAN). The new OPVs are…

-The MK VI patrol boats are designed and built by American boat manufacturer, Safe Boats International (SBI) to serve as the next-generation patrol boats for the US Navy.
-The 85ft patrol boats will replace the ageing patrol boat fleet of Naval Expeditionary Combat Command (NECC) and will support the Coastal Riverine Force (CRF).
+The MK VI patrol boats are designed and built by American boat manufacturer, Safe Boats International (SBI), to serve as the next-generation patrol boats for the US Navy.
+The 85ft patrol boats replaced the ageing patrol boat fleet of Naval Expeditionary Combat Command (NECC) and support the Coastal Riverine Force (CRF).

 SBI was awarded an initial $36.5m contract for six MK VI Patrol Boats in May 2012.
 The US Navy signed a $34.5m firm-fixed-price agreement with SBI for four additional MK VI patrol boats in July 2014.
 The agreement includes options for two more boats, bringing the total value of the contract to $52.2m.
 The US Navy plans to acquire a total of 48 Mark VI Patrol Boats.

-SBI received a contract modification in July 2015 to supply two additional boats to the US Navy, bringing the total number of orders to 12.
+In July 2015, SBI received a contract modification to supply two additional patrol boats to the US Navy, bringing the total number of orders to 12.

-The boats are being built at SBI’s large craft production facility (LCPF) situated in the Port of Tacoma, Washington.
+The boats are being built at SBI’s large craft production facility (LCPF) situated in the Port of Tacoma, Washington, US.
 SBI hired 100 new employees in addition to the existing 275 workers to build the boats.

 MK VI patrol boat missions